Buddleja forrestii and

 B. forrestii is a highly variable Himalayan species and is closely allied with B. macrostachya.
 There are quite a few individual cultivars (or collections) around the UK in various botanical gardens and plant collections.
 Sometimes their origins have been lost or forgotten, and in some instances even labelled as an entirely different species.

-I’ve found it to be reasonably hardy, down to at least -10ºC, and these large species Buddleja do become more hardy with size and age.
-It’s semi-evergreen; although the foliage suffers in the cold, and it may even be killed back to the old wood in very harsh winters; it should still survive, producing strong new growth as the spring warms up.
-Already about 3 metres in height and spread after just a few years, I expect to get bigger, maybe even reaching the proportions of a small tree.
+I’ve found this example of the species to be reasonably hardy, down to at least -10ºC, and these large species Buddleja do become hardier with size and age.
+It’s proved semi-evergreen, although the foliage suffers in the cold, and it may even be killed back to the old wood in very harsh winters.
+The roots should survive, producing strong new growth as the spring warms up.
+Already about 3 metres in height and spread after just a few years, I expect the plant to get bigger, maybe even reaching the proportions of a small tree.

-The plant shown at the top of the page, which came to me labelled up as B. macrostachya, is quite similar, except overall it’s smaller and fully deciduous most winters.
+The white-flowered plant shown at the top of the page, which came to me labelled up as B. macrostachya, is quite similar, except overall it's much less vigorous and fully deciduous most winters.
+Its origins are lost and set to remain a mystery.

 B. forrestii